carlosmoshudev/wm-dotfiles/README.md

 <details>
     <summary>
         <b>
-        If you want to configure also for root account
+        Configure also for root account
         </b>
     </summary>